 Rules for courts of limited jurisdictions are also frequently published on the website of the individual court.
 Use the Court Locator to locate the site for a particular court.

 Rules of procedure for the trial of misdemeanors before U.S. magistrates, supplemental rules for admiralty and maritime claims, rules governing multi-district litigation, and rules governing habeas corpus proceedings are included in the West federal handbooks and other general sources listed above.

 5. Rules of Practice for Quasi-Judicial Agencies

-Commercially published looseleaf services (see Bluebook Table 15 for a representative list) are another source for agency rules and regulations.
+Commercially published looseleaf or electronic services (see Bluebook Table 15 for a representative list) are another source for agency rules and regulations.
 Both substantive regulations and rules of practice and procedure are usually included.
-Check the "How to Use" section of the service for information about what is included.

 B. Researching Federal Rules

 1. Proposed Amendments

 The text of rules promulgated by the Supreme Court with Judicial Conference Advisory Committee notes can be found in the advance sheets to the West Supreme Court Reporter, Federal Reporter, Federal Supplement and Federal Rules Decisions (Federal Reporters, Level 3), and also in U.S. Law Week (Periodicals & in Bloomberg Law & Bloomberg BNA).
 The monthly pamphlets for United States Code Congressional & Administrative News (Federal Area & online in Westlaw) also include amendments for specialized federal courts and administrative tribunals.